cmabdulkadir/AirBnB_Manager/Readme.md

-# Airbnb Manager
+# Airbnb Host
-Airbnb manager is an application designed for property owners to manage all their Airbnb listings in one place.
+Airbnb Host is an application designed for property owners to manage all their Airbnb listings in one place.

 ## How to Use
 - Open the terminal and run the project.
 A menu option will be presented...